tealhorizon87/ms4_right-fit-tailoring/README.md

   - The home app contains functionality for the home page, namely rendering the home page to users when they enter the site.

 #### Products
-  - The products app contains functionality concerning the products and how they are displayed to the user and the administrator.
-This app also contains the form for admin to add, edit or delete items from the site and all the functionality for the made to measure section as well.
+  - The products app contains functionality concerning the products and how they are displayed to the user.

+#### Made to Measure
+  - This app displays all material products so the user can choose one for their garment to be made from.
+It also contains the order form and order models associated with this function.

 #### Profiles
   - The profiles app displays the user's profile page once they have registered, the saved delivery and measurement details, and a list of the previous orders of the user.
 This app also contains the function to delete the user's profile when they wish it.